Chronicles of the Cairngorms: Stories from the Shelter Stone Visitors’ Book

 The next entry, signed by two walkers, is dated 5th September 1939; “War now started.
 We have got our first “leave” and are bound for a Flying Training School at the end of the week.
 A grand day here.
 Off to Cairngorm.”

-Presumably bound for service in the Royal Air Force, the two friends have embarked on a journey to Cairngorm, before beginning another one into the perils of war.
+Presumably bound for service in the Royal Air Force, the two friends have embarked on a journey to Cairngorms, before beginning another one into the perils of war.
 There are others in the same position, and entries of a similar nature follow.

 May 21st: Peter McCallum writes that he is visiting for the first time.
 He will be 20 in June and thought he would “like to see it before I’m called up to fight”.